iltommi/qdb-documentation/source/api/cpp.rst

         :returns: An api_buffer_ptr holding the entry content, if it exists, a null pointer otherwise.

+    .. cpp:function:: qdb_error_t queue_set_at(const char * alias, qdb_size_t index, const char * content, qdb_size_t content_length)

+        Sets the value of the queue at the specified index.
+The queue must already exist.

+        :param alias: A pointer to a null terminated string representing the entry's alias.
+        :param index: The index you wish to retrieve.
+        :param content: A pointer to a buffer that represents the entry's content to be added to the server.
+        :param content_length: The length of the entry's content, in bytes.

+        :returns: An error code of type :cpp:type:`qdb_error_t`

-    .. cpp:function:: qdb_error_t queue_push_front(const char * alias, const char * content, size_t content_length)
+    .. cpp:function:: qdb_error_t queue_push_front(const char * alias, const char * content, qdb_size_t content_length)

         Inserts the content at the front of the queue.
 Creates the queue if it does not exist.

         :param alias: A pointer to a null terminated string representing the entry's alias.
         :param content: A pointer to the content that will be added to the queue.
-        :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+        :param content_length: A pointer to a qdb_size_t that will be set to the content's size, in bytes.

         :returns: An error code of type :cpp:type:`qdb_error_t`

-    .. cpp:function:: qdb_error_t queue_push_back(const char * alias, const char * content, size_t content_length)
+    .. cpp:function:: qdb_error_t queue_push_back(const char * alias, const char * content, qdb_size_t content_length)

         Inserts the content at the back of the queue.
 Creates the queue if it does not exist.

         :param alias: A pointer to a null terminated string representing the entry's alias.
         :param content: A pointer to the content that will be added to the queue.
-        :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+        :param content_length: A pointer to a qdb_size_t that will be set to the content's size, in bytes.

         :returns: An error code of type :c:type:`qdb_error_t`